jonalvarezz/.com/contents/articles/replacing-redux-with-usereducer-context/index.md

 - Same concepts.
 - Other than React Context and Hooks, which have a very short-term cognitive cost to learn (really!), there are no added concepts.

-Now, I can use my Store component, which is a Context.Provider Component, to pass down the reducer state.
+Now, I can use the Store component, which is a Context.Provider Component, to pass down the reducer state.
 Thus, I can wrap my application:

 <p class="text-center">![Wrapping the app with Store Component](2-store-wrap.png)</p>
 <p class="text-center"><small>_See full version on [GitHub.com/jonalvarezz](https://github.com/jonalvarezz/react-next-example/blob/master/src/App.js)_</small></p>